Phil Larder: Rugby league

 Larder taught at Saddleworth School for 16 years, becoming Head of Physical Education before leaving in 1982.

 In 1982, he was appointed Director of Coaching for the Rugby Football League.
 Following Australia's 40-4 win in the first Ashes series test over Great Britain as part of the 1982 Kangaroo tour, Larder realised that the Australians had left the British game behind and urgent change was needed.
 Larder spent a week with Kangaroos coach Frank Stanton before the second test in Wigan to observe the Kangaroos' coaching and training methods.
+Stanton first obtained approval of this from the Australian Rugby League who raised no objections.
+Although the Australian's had begun to dominate international rugby league since the mid-late 1970s, the ARL recognised that for the international game to grow, Britain needed to have a strong international presence.

-He subsequently made further visits to Australia, and was influenced by coaches such as Arthur Beetson and Jack Gibson.
-Larder overhauled the coach education system in rugby league and his work saw the sport in Britain become more professional.
+Larder subsequently made further visits to Australia, and was influenced by coaches such as Arthur Beetson and "Supercoach" Jack Gibson, who himself had spent time in America during the 1970s studying coaching and training methods in the NFL, especially those used by successful Green Bay Packers coach Vince Lombardi.
+With what he had learned, Larder overhauled the coach education system in rugby league and his work saw the sport in Britain become more professional.

 Larder later coached Widnes from 1992 to 1993, Keighley from 1994 to 1996 and Sheffield Eagles in 1997.
 He was assistant coach to Mal Reilly on the 1988 Great Britain Lions tour, when the Lions won the third test in Sydney, their first test win over Australia since the second test of the 1978 Kangaroo Tour, and remained Great Britain's assistant coach until the end of 1994.

-He coached England at the 1995 World Cup, where they defeated Australia in the opening game at Wembley, but ultimately lost the World Cup Final to the Kangaroos.
+He coached England at the 1995 World Cup, where they defeated Australia in the opening game at Wembley, but ultimately lost the World Cup final to the Kangaroos.
 Larder was coach of Great Britain on their disastrous 1996 tour of Fiji, Papua New Guinea and New Zealand.
 The Lions did not win a match in New Zealand, and several players had to return home early to save costs.